MQL vs SQL:

 Here are 3 reasons why a sales team might reject a marketing qualified lead(s);

 - Doesn’t fit the buyer persona (might have requirements that the product/service you’re selling can’t fulfill)

 - The lead is premature, i.e, it still needs some nurturing

 Due to the above-mentioned reasons, a sales team might not accept a lead that has been passed on by the marketing team.
 If however, the prerequisites are met, the lead will be termed as a sales accepted lead (SAL) and then the further steps will begin.

 What is an SQL (Sales Qualified Lead)?

-Sales Qualified Lead is a prospective customer, researched, and nurtured by the marketing team, who intend to buy the product or service.
-Once the requirement of a prospect is investigated and understood, and your product addresses his need, he becomes Sales Qualified Lead.
+A Sales Qualified Lead (SQL) is a prospective customer, researched, and nurtured by the marketing team, who has shown some intent in buying your product/service.
+Once the requirement of a prospect is investigated and understood, and your product addresses his need, he becomes a Sales Qualified Lead.